MANAGE MY Events

 By focusing on ‘Tech for Good' and working with North East tech industry mentors, the Challenge invites school children between 9-13 years to develop an innovative tech-based solution that addresses a real life problem and could help them and the world they live in!

-This year, the students are encouraged to look at themes such as Gaming, Online Safety, the Planet, and Cyber & AI.
+This year, the students were encouraged to look at themes such as Gaming, Online Safety, the Planet, and Cyber & AI.

 Utilities and data - TIME/DAY TBC